-Even before COVID-19 ushered in new cleaning and safety protocols, it was vital for quick-service restaurants to continuously recruit and train new workers quickly and effectively to meet expansion goals and offer consistent experiences across locations.
+Even before COVID-19 ushered in new cleaning and safety protocols, it was vital for management at quick-service restaurants to continuously focus on recruiting and training new frontline workers quickly and effectively — to meet expansion goals and offer consistent experiences across locations.

 High worker turnover comes with repercussions